roshnidaksha/tp/docs/UserGuide.md

 ## Editing the data file

-InternSprint  data is saved automatically in `.json` format [JAR file location]/data/internships.txt.
+InternSprint  data is saved automatically in `.json` format `[JAR file location]/data/internships.txt`.
 Advanced users are welcome to update data directly by editing that data file.

 > CAUTION!:
-> The data file has particular .jsonformatting, any change to this file that violates this formatting could **corrupt the data** and would require the data file to be deleted
+> The data file has particular `.json` formatting, any change to this file that violates this formatting could **corrupt the data** and would require the data file to be deleted
 > and started again.
 Therefore, edit the data file only if you are confident that you can update it correctly.